 Number Talks were developed as a strategy by Kathy Richardson and Ruth Parker.
-The whole purpose behind number talks is so that children conceptually understand math instead of memorizing rules and procedures.
+The whole purpose behind number talks for kindergarten is so that children conceptually understand math instead of memorizing rules and procedures.
 Everyone can follow a formula or pattern but the beauty of math shines when students UNDERSTAND what is actually happening.
 Number talks aid in this understanding.
 Before conducting number talks, I recommend reading my blog post on teaching children how to have constructive conversations.

 Conducting a Number Talk